jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/ModelingModels.rst

 Diffraction Peaks
 -----------------

-Diffraction peaks are suing peaks shapes from Small-Angle Diffraction tool, these are listed here :ref:`Diffraction Peaks<PeaksShapes>`
+Diffraction peaks are using peaks shapes from Small-Angle Diffraction tool, these are listed here :ref:`Diffraction Peaks <PeaksShapes>`.

 .. _MassAndSurfaceFractals: